zpeng1898/BigDL_Docs/note_GNN_on_orca.md

 stop_orca_context()
 ```

 Besides, PyG also provides the tutorial of [loading graph from csv](https://pytorch-geometric.readthedocs.io/en/latest/tutorial/load_csv.html) using [MovieLens dataset](https://grouplens.org/datasets/movielens/).
-So it's convinent to write a tutorial of "scaling GNN to orca based on PyG" using the dataset `ml-1m` to maintain the consistency of the dataset with [NCF tutorial](https://github.com/intel-analytics/BigDL/tree/main/python/orca/tutorial/NCF).
+So it's convenient to write a tutorial of "scaling GNN to orca based on PyG" using the dataset `ml-1m` to maintain the consistency of the dataset with [NCF tutorial](https://github.com/intel-analytics/BigDL/tree/main/python/orca/tutorial/NCF).

 ### Links